 fetus vs foetus

-In both British and American English fetus is the preferred term and foetus will only now be seen in the historical literature and out-of-date textbooks.
-Therefore in line with modern usage, we use 'fetus'.
+In both British and American English 'fetus' is the preferred term (and etymologically the correct one) and foetus will only now be seen in the historical literature and out-of-date textbooks.
+Therefore in line with modern usage, we use 'fetus', and by extension derived terms are also consistent with this, e.g. fetal, fetoprotein, etc. 3.
 By the same token, fetor (rather than foetor) is our term of choice (e.g. fetor oris).

 grey vs gray

 Outside the US, 'grey' is the preferred spelling and gray is rarely seen, whereas the situation in the US is the exact converse.
 Thus on Radiopaedia we prefer the spelling to be grey.
 However because the spelling of the SI unit of absorbed dose is gray (named after the British physicist Louis Gray) we have chosen to use the spelling 'grey' across the site and not vary it with user preference.

 Many people in the UK continue to spell element number 16 with 'ph'.
 The International Union of Pure and Applied Chemistry (IUPAC), the official body with responsibility for the naming of the chemical elements, changed the name to 'sulfur' in 1990.
 Etymologically, spelling with an 'f' is also more logical 1.
 At Radiopaedia we have decided to follow the official line and sulfur, and its chemical derivatives, e.g. sulfide, will be used in all contexts.

 The main exception to the above is that we will allow the 'incorrect' spelling when it is within directly quoted text or within citations of references.
 However, as discussed in our article on plagiarism copying chunks of text is usually completely unacceptable.